albar965/littlenavmap-manual/en/APPENDIX.md

 ## Troubleshoot {#troubleshoot}

-* Delete the settings and the database files if the program crashes during start up.
+* **Program crashes on start up:** Delete the settings and the database files.
 In Windows 7, 8 or 10 these can be found in `c:\Users\YOURUSERNAME\Appdata\Roaming\ABarthel`.
-Delete the files `little_navmap.ini`, `little_navmap.track`, `little_navmap.history` and the directory `little_navmap_db`.
+Delete \(or better: rename or move\) the files `little_navmap.ini`, `little_navmap.track`, `little_navmap.history` and the directory `little_navmap_db`.
-* Hiding the map screen overlays cannot be undone in the GUI.
-Restart _Little Navmap_ to get the overlays back.
+* **Online maps do not load or update:** Check your firewall settings if Windows blocks any outgoing connections.
+Also check if the offline mode was not enabled accidentally in menu `File`.
+Check if _Little Navmap_ can connect to the internet by going to the options dialog on tab `Weather`.
+Use one of the buttons `Test` for
+NOAA or VATSIM weather. _Little Navmap_ cannot reach the internet if these fail.
 * Zoom can be too fast when using a touchpad with _OpenStreetMap_, _OpenTopoMap_ or one of the other online map themes.
 Use the `Plain`, `Simple` or `Atlas` map themes or use the overlay zoom buttons or the keyboard \(`+` and `-`\).
 * Online maps like _OpenStreetMap_ or _OpenTopoMap_ maps can end up blurred when using functionality like `Center Flight Plan` or `Go to Home`.
 Zoom once in and out using the mouse wheel, overlay zoom buttons or keyboard to fix this.
 * _OpenStreetMap_ shows a dark gray background on some places without hill shading coverage \(for example New Zealand\).
 Use another map theme or switch off hill shading for the _OpenStreetMap_.
+* **Loading of the scenery database takes too long:** Exclude scenery directories containing only landclass, elevation data or other for _Little Navmap_ irrelevant data.
+You can do that in the `Options` dialog on the `Scenery Library Database` tab.
+See [Options](OPTIONS.md#scenery-library-database_exclude).
 * You can exclude scenery directories in the `Options` dialog on the `Scenery Library Database` tab if loading of an add-on BGL causes the program to crash.
 Do not restart the program after the crash and instead load the log file `C:\Users\YOURUSERNAME\AppData\Local\Temp\abarthel-little_navmap.log`.
 The path may vary depending on your Windows installation.
 Search for the last line in the log-file that looks like:

   `[2016-10-14 22:58:21.903 default INFO ]  unknown: ==== "404 of 521 (77 %)" "APX41080.bgl"`